 The more challenging question might be: Is my desire to avoid my kid’s suffering actually a desire to avoid my own suffering?

 One common example is to constantly meet the financial needs of your child.
 You might think, “Well, once they get on their feet, then I won’t have to support them anymore.”
-We certainly must accompany our kids as they learn to fend for themselves, but sometimes we end up supporting them too much.
+We must accompany our kids as they learn to fend for themselves, but sometimes we end up supporting them too much.

 But what if they get hooked on drugs or get (someone) pregnant?